Mudpuppy12/ares-renown-plugin/README.md

 These fields will be shown in the webportal renown management route.

 #### renown_group
 Define here the group that will as family/organisation benefit from their members' renown.
-For example "house" ot "family".
+For example "house" or "family".

 #### renown_members
 Here you can define which kinds of characters are considered in the renown system.
 Entries will be "group" and "value", for instance "faction" and "Noble".
-If you change this to "{}" all approved characters will be considered.
+If you change this to "{}", all approved characters will be considered.

      renown_members:
      - group: faction